SSRF Vulnerability in private-ip Package

 - A direct multicast IP (e.g.,

-Since the package incorrectly classifies multicast IPs as "private," applications relying on private-ip
+Since the package incorrectly classifies multicast IPs as "private," applications relying on private-ip for security checks may allow malicious requests to internal services.

 Exploitation Scenario